Satellites and sensors to halt crumbling of Italy's Pompeii

 Luxury shoemaker Tod's is helping to restore the Colosseum, jeweller Bulgari the Spanish Steps, and fashion house Fendi the Trevi Fountain - all in Rome.

-"I invite other private groups to come forward and not use the excuse that there are too many bureaucratic hurdles <to sponsorship>," Culture Minister Dario Franceschini said on Thursday.
+"I invite other private groups to come forward and not use the excuse that there are too many bureaucratic hurdles," Culture Minister Dario Franceschini said on Thursday.
 "We are here, there are no more alibis."

 Italy's most popular tourist attraction after the Colosseum and Palatine Hill, which attracted 2.5 million visitors in 2013, Pompeii was preserved by the eruption of Vesuvius almost 2,000 years ago and was rediscovered in the 18th century, but has become a symbol of decades of mismanagement of Italy's heritage.